SamirTalwar/talks/design-patterns-in-the-21st-century.md

 <p style="text-align: center;"><img src="assets/images/design-patterns-in-the-21st-century/design-patterns.jpg" alt="Design Patterns, by Gamma, Helm, Johnson and Vlissides" style="max-width: 50%;"/></p>

-*Design Patterns* was a book written by the "Gang of Four" very nearly 20 years ago (at the time of writing this essay), which attempted to canonicalise and formalise the tools that many experienced software developers and designers found themselves using over and over again.
+*Design Patterns* was a book by the "Gang of Four", first published very nearly 20 years ago (at the time of writing this essay), which attempted to canonicalise and formalise the tools that many experienced software developers and designers found themselves using over and over again.

 The originator of the concept (and the term "design pattern") was Christopher Alexander, who wasn't a software developer at all.
 Alexander was an architect who came up with the idea of rigorously documenting common problems in design with their potential solutions.